je-nnyt/tp/docs/UserGuide.md

 **Q**: Why enter only `cd` do not give error?
 That is, why `cd` is a valid command?

 **A**: By entering only the command action `cd` and omitting the command target, the program will use the default target.
 So input `cd` means asking to program to "change the directory to the current directory".

+**Q**: How can I see the activity I added?

+**A**: You can see all the activity added by listing the itinerary.
+But there is no way to list the activity individually.

 ## Command Summary